THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Day 9-10: Zurich – 2 days

 I wouldn’t suggest you visit Zurich in February unless you’re planning on skiing in the Alps, for which February would be the ideal time.
-Or you’d just like to visit this famed country to witness lady snow in all her glory, then, by all means, go ahead! (it’s stunning, btw, and all the cliches of the beauty of Switzerland are true).
+Or you’d just like to visit this famed country to witness the glorious snow, then, by all means, go ahead! (it’s stunning, btw, and all the cliches of the beauty of Switzerland are true).

-Instead of Zurich, spend day 9-10, at Italy, in Bologna, or in Cinque Terre if you’d like.
+If you prefer a more budget-friendly option, then consider spending days 9-10, in Italy, in Bologna, or in Cinque Terre if you’d like.
 Or head to Munich in Germany before making your way to Prague.
 If you’d like to go offbeat, then I would suggest heading to Lake Como.
-It looks dreamy, I’ve heard so many good things about it and has been on my wishlist for a while now!
+It looks dreamy, I’ve heard so many good things about it, and have been on my wishlist for a while now!
 If you end up going there, let me know, will ya?

 Zurich in Summers